Japanese rock: 1990s to 2000s: Peak and later developments

 In the 2000s, the number of all-female rock bands all-female band started to grow.
 Two of the first of such groups to achieve success were Zone and Chatmonchy.
 Zone, which was planned to be an idol group, became a rock band thanks to one of their producers, who had decided to let them play with instruments, and was well received.

-The quartet from Osaka, Scandal, was created in 2006 and sold 52,956 copies of their debut album in 2009.
+Scandal, a quartet form Osaka, was created in 2006 and sold 52,956 copies of their debut album in 2009.
 Later, their albums also became top ten bestsellers.
 This success led them to become famous worldwide and later took them on several tours abroad.
 In 2018, Scandal established their own label "her".
+In August 2023, Scandal was recognized by the Guinness World Record for being the longest-running all-female rock band with the same founding members.

 The 2010s

 New band boom, further overseas recognition

 During the late 2000s there was an increasing number of bands that had built up a strong fan base prior to their main break-through in the music industry.
 Indie band flumpool sold over one million copies of their first digital single "Hana ni nare".
 Sakanaction performed their first live concert at Nippon Budokan while enjoying major success with their singles "Aruku Around" and "Rookie".
 Sakanaction was pinned as a different type of band since they experimented with electronic music and synthrock.
 Other bands that have gone mainstream included Gesu no Kiwami Otome, Sekai no Owari, and Alexandros.
 Because of the sudden major increase on indie bands and rock bands in general which competed with contemporary J-Pop artists, the movement has been referred to as a band boom by the media and has been praised as a change to the Japanese music in general.
 Since these bands don't rely in a very heavy sound but take a softer, catchier approach, they proved to be more appealing to pop fans that are not familiar with rock.

-Veteran rock bands like L'Arc~en~Ciel and X Japan sold out concerts at Madison Square Garden in 2012 and 2014, respectively, among other large arenas through the United States.
+Veteran rock bands like L'Arc-en-Ciel and X Japan sold out concerts at Madison Square Garden in 2012 and 2014, respectively, among other large arenas through the United States.
 As of 2015, slap-guitarist Miyavi, who had performed the most successful international tour by a Japanese artist in 2008, has performed at 250 concerts in more than thirty countries around the world.
 In 2016, One OK Rock became the first Japanese band to perform at the Taipei Arena in Taiwan, and it has sold out concerts at venues such as AsiaWorld-Arena in Hong Kong and Mall of Asia Arena in the Philippines, making it one of the band's biggest performances outside of Japan, with an average attendance of twelve thousand people at each concert.